NLarsen15/OTSOpy/README.md

 OTSO is designed to be open-source; all suggestions for improvement are welcome, and please report any bugs you find.
 I welcome any help provided by the community in the development of OTSO.

 __Supported Python Versions:__ 3.11, 3.12, 3.13, and 3.14
-(I will endeavour to keep OTSO support as up to date as possible)
+(I will endeavour to keep OTSO support as up-to-date as possible)

 # OTSO Documentation

-Detailed OTSO documentation for functions and input parameters is provided digitally via GitHub pages.
+Detailed OTSO documentation for functions and input parameters is provided digitally via GitHub Pages.
 Documentation can be found by clicking on [OTSOdocs](https://nlarsen15.github.io/OTSOpy/).

 # Installation